 sequentially compact

 Every sequentially compact space is countably compact.
 Conversely, every first countable countably compact space is sequentially compact.
-The ordinal space is sequentially compact but not first countable, since has not countable local basis.
+The ordinal space W(2ω1) is sequentially compact but not first countable, since ω1 has not countable local basis.

-Next, compactness and sequential compactness are not compatible.
-In other words, neither one implies the other.
-Here’s an example of a compact space that is not sequentially compact.
-Let , where is the closed unit interval (with the usual topology), and is equipped with the product topology.
-Then is compact (since is, together with Tychonoff theorem).
-However, is not sequentially compact.
-To see this, let be the function such that for any , is the -th digit of in its binary expansion.
-But the sequence has no convergent subsequences: if is a subsequence, let such that its binary expansion has its -th digit iff is odd, and otherwise.
-Then is the sequence , and is clearly not convergent.
-The ordinal space is an example of a sequentially compact space that is not compact, since the cover has no finite subcover.
+).
+However, X is not sequentially compact.
+To see this, let fn:I→I be the function such that for any r∈I, f(r) is the n-th digit of r in its binary expansion.
+But the sequence f1,…,fn,… has no convergent subsequences: if fn1,…,fnk,… is a subsequence, let r∈I such that its binary expansion has its k-th digit 0 iff k is odd, and 1 otherwise.
+Then fn1(r),…,fnk(r),… is the sequence 0,1,0,1,…, and is clearly not convergent.
+The ordinal space Ω0:= is an example of a sequentially compact space that is not compact, since the cover has no finite subcover.

 When is a metric space, the following are equivalent: